sajswl/encryptonize-core/documentation/api/api-v2.md

 ```
 # Get Permission

 Returns a list of users with access to the sepcified `Object`.
-This call can fail if the Encryption
+This call can fail if the Storage
 Service cannot reach the auth storage, in which case an error is returned.
 The user has to be authenticated and authorized in order to get the object permissions.

 ```